 Toxoplasmosis and Pregnancy: Symptoms and Treatment

-You may not have heard of it, but toxoplasmosis is an infection that comes from one of the world’s most common parasites.
-The infection is usually undetectable in healthy adults and is not directly related to pregnancy, but it's important to know that exposure during pregnancy can be harmful to the baby.
-Toxoplasmosis is commonly spread by outdoor cats who have come into contact with small wild birds or other animals who may be infected.
-Read on to learn more about the symptoms and treatments of this disease, and how to avoid exposure to the parasite called Toxoplasma gondii.
+You might not have heard of it, but toxoplasmosis is an infection caused by one of the world's most common parasites.
+While it usually goes unnoticed in healthy adults and isn't directly linked to pregnancy, it's crucial to know that getting exposed during pregnancy can be risky for the baby.
+Toxoplasmosis is commonly spread by outdoor cats who have come into contact with small wild birds or other animals that may be infected.
+Read on to learn more about the toxoplasmosis symptoms in pregnancy and treatments of this disease, and how to avoid exposure to the parasite called Toxoplasma gondii.

 What Is Toxoplasmosis?

 Toxoplasmosis is an infection caused by a parasite called Toxoplasma gondii (T gondii for short).
 It is usually carried by cats who have come into contact with the infection by contact with rodents, birds, or other small, wild animals, and can be transmitted through cat feces, among other things.
-Millions of Americans (men and women) may be infected by this parasite, but a healthy immune system helps prevent the symptoms of toxoplasmosis from appearing — meaning it’s possible to carry the parasite with no noticeable symptoms for many years, or even a lifetime.
+Millions of Americans might carry this parasite, but thanks to a healthy immune system, they don't show symptoms of toxoplasmosis.
+This means you could have it for years, or even your whole life, without ever knowing.
 In most cases, there are no long-term complications, and the infection will go away on its own.
-However, if a mom-to-be gets infected, it can cause significant health problems for her baby after he’s born.
-For this reason, if you think you may be infected with toxoplasmosis, reach out to your healthcare provider for advice.
+But if a parent-to-be catches it, it might lead to serious health concerns for their baby once he's born.
+So, if you suspect you might have toxoplasmosis, it's a good idea to check in with your healthcare provider.

 Causes and Transmission